 Brescia University serves many students with disabilities, ranging from physical to psychological to learning disabilities.
 In order to be served, the student must advocate for him- or herself and provide the University with current, accurate, and reliable documentation.

-Students with disabilities who are attending Brescia University and need accommodations in order to be successful in college need to provide official documentation to the Academic Dean and Office of Disability Services for academic accommodations and to the Dean of Students for non-academic accommodations.
+Students with disabilities who are attending Brescia University and need accommodations in order to be successful in college need to provide official documentation to the Office of Disability Services for academic accommodations and to the Dean of Students for non-academic accommodations.

-An IEP or 504 Plan in high school combined both accommodations and services; a college or university is only required to provide reasonable and appropriate accommodations.
+An IEP or 504 Plan in high school combines both accommodations and services; a college or university is only required to provide reasonable and appropriate accommodations.

-An IEP Since college is a major learning transition from high school, many students need some assistance adapting to this new educational environment.
-The Compass Center, located on the 2nd floor of the Administration Building, is designed to help.
+Since college is a major learning transition from high school, many students need some assistance adapting to this new educational environment.
+The Learning Center, located on the 2nd floor of the Administration Building, is designed to help.

-You may contact The Compass Center on your own at (270) 686-4259 or the Office of Disability Services can make these arrangements.
-Services through The Compass Center are voluntary and can be requested at any point during a semester.
+You may contact The Learning Center on your own at (270) 686-9573 or the Office of Disability Services can make these arrangements.
+Services through The Learning Center are voluntary and can be requested at any point during a semester.